dush1729/Auto-Tester/sample/README.md

 # Generate prime numbers from range l to r

 For the given problem above, we have wriiten code in [wrong.cpp](https://github.com/dush1729/Auto-Tester/blob/master/sample/wrong.cpp) for finding all prime numbers from range l to r having complexity `O(sqrt(n))`.
-Yet for some testcase it gives wrong testcase.
+Yet for some testcase it gives wrong answer.
 Let's try to find that case.

 ## Correct code